tf-dbis-uni-freiburg/LTR_Recommender/Documentation.md

 - zero value -> new LinearSVCAggregator(bcCoeffs, bcFeaturesStd, fitIntercept)

 3. take -> totalGradientArray = svmAggregator.gradient.toArray; gradient array computed by svmAggregator
-4. calculate regVal - regVal is the sum of coefficients squares excluding intercept for L2 regularization.
+4. calculate regVal - regVal is the sum of coefficients squares excluding intercept for L2 regularization

-- regVal = 0.0 if(regParamL2 == 0.0) else: 0.5 * regParamL2 * sum
+ 4.1. regVal = 0.0 if(regParamL2 == 0.0) else: 0.5 * regParamL2 * sum

-- calculation of sum variable
+ 4.2. calculation of sum variable

-for each coefficients (index, value) (not from the broadcasted, from the input coeffs) 4.2.1. if standardization
+for each coefficients (index, value) (not from the broadcasted, from the input coeffs)

+4.2.1. if standardization

 4.2.1.1. update gradient for the coefficient by adding the multiplication of regParamL2 and the computed coefficient

 ```